vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 ## Create a Spark Application

-For our first "Hello World" application we're going to build a simple program that performs a word count on the collected works of Shakespeare.
+For our first application we're going to build a simple program that performs a word count on the collected works of Shakespeare.
 Download the text file [here](https://github.com/Gregw135/SparkTutorials/raw/master/setting-up-a-spark-development-environment-with-scala/assets/shakespeare.txt).
 Later we'll want to Spark to retrieve this file from HDFS (Hadoop Distributed File System), so let's place it there now.

 To upload to HDFS, first make sure the sandbox is on, then navigate to localhost:8080 and login (default username/password is maria_dev/maria_dev).
 Once you've logged into Ambari Manager, mouse over the drop-down menu on the upper-right hand corner and click on Files View.
 Then open the tmp folder and click the upload button in the upper-right corner to upload the file.
 Make sure it's named shakespeare.txt.